 Our Fourth Platform develops special after-school programs to engage junior-high school students who are at risk or come from low-income or poverty environments.
 The goal is to develop creative models that reach youth at a critical stage in their lives when they are developing their own self-awareness, identities and values.
 Our programs involve mentoring, community and civic engagement, and other models all focused on providing students with a safe and supportive space to become successful citizens.

 We have partnered with the Maine Youth Alliance better known as "The Game Loft" in Belfast, Maine which has a highly successful 20 years of experience in creative educational and mentoring programs for such youth.
-We currently have three major programs in operation:
+We currently have two major programs in operation:

-I Know ME (a program focused on mentoring);
+- I Know ME (a program focused on mentoring);

-Coming of Age in America (a program built upon core values of Idea of America and historical events that relate to current challenges in our society and our nation);
+- Coming of Age in America (a program built upon core values of Idea of America and historical events that relate to current challenges in our society and our nation);

 We have partnered with the Game Loft in developing and evaluating these models with the hope that they will be models that can be embraced in communities throughout the nation.

 "I Know ME" is a six-year program of mentoring, support, outreach for at risk students and those from low-income and poverty backgrounds.
 Student participants join in the seventh grade and continue through high school.
 The program is designed to achieve the following goals:

 - High Intensity Intervention.
 Students meet in weekly cohort meetings lasting two hours per week during the school year.
 These are supplemented by Peripheral Programming and Individual Relationship Building programs averaging 2-4 hours per month.
 These activities are supplemented by 5 to 7 field trips lasting between 1-3 days each in the summer and semi-monthly parent contacts.